Lights, Sales, Action: Spotlight on Retail Customer Experiences this Holiday

 Importance of Customer Experience in Retail during Holiday Season

-However, it is imperative to understand the difference between year-round and holiday customer service and the challenges:
+However, it is imperative to understand the difference between year-round and holiday time customer service and the challenges:

 - Tremendous pressure for gift delivery on time and specific date

 - Holiday sales online are predicted to reach USD1.19 trillion globally

 - The volume of customer inquiries to increase by up to 120%